-The Headteacher and SENCO are responsible for the operational management of the budget for SEND provision.
-The school will use a range of additional funding including the national SEND budget and, where applicable, pupil premium to provide high quality appropriate support for pupils with SEND.
-Where a pupil's needs exceed the nationally prescribed threshold (currently £6,000), additional funding will be applied for from the local authority.
+The Headteacher and SENCO are responsible for the operational management of the budget for SEN provision.
+The school will use a range of additional funding including the national SEN budget and, where applicable, pupil premium to provide high quality appropriate support for pupils with SEN.

-Access to the Curriculum:
+Access to the Curriculum